ddorn/cv/resume.typ

 = Education

 #entry([Master's in Communication Systems, Ecole Polytechnique Fédérale de Lausanne (EPFL)],
   [Focus on artificial intelligence, formal verification and advanced algorithms.
-Minor in Mathematics.], [Sep.
+Minor in Mathematics.
+Obtained with an average of 5.59/6 and the maximum grade for the master thesis.], [Sep.
 21 -- Aug.
 2024],
   Lausanne)